WELCOME TO KELWOOD

 by Marjolaine Forest article from Substack

 The Rosedale Farm Conservation Project, which became a Whitemud Watershed responsibility in the 1970s, is a 3/4 section Farm situated near Eden, Manitoba.
 This large farm entails the Rosedale Farm Trail, within the (Rural Municipality) RM of Rosedale conservation region.
 The project began in 1960 and was used as a demonstration featuring effective farming practices as solutions to evident land deterioration.
-The issues that were addressed were of land erosion and flooding, affected by land clearing and farming being the root cause.
+The issues that were addressed after decades of land erosion and flooding, affected by land clearing and farming being the root cause.
 The solutions within the project were focused on sustainable land by using minimum tillage practices, crop rotations to maintain soil health, to protect the area's natural resources with the goal of agricultural conservation.

 Was this a social issue, not just for the people who were farming the land, but for residents of the Riding Mountain region and tourism?